We all think we won’t be so unlucky to fall prey to the common online scams in Singapore.

 Additionally, you should look out for any glaring grammatical errors or typos.

-In many cases, these scammers originate from overseas and may not have English as their primary written language.
-As such, their emails or web page may be riddled with obvious errors.
+In many cases, these online scammers originate from overseas and may not have English as their primary written language.
+As such, their emails or internet web page may be riddled with obvious errors.
 When you see this, you should avoid entering any sensitive information on the web fields provided.

 In fact, when you’re in doubt, you should always call up the official telephone number of the relevant organisation.
-Then you would be able to clarify whether the message or call you received was indeed legitimate.
+Then you would be able to clarify whether the email or call you received was indeed legitimate.

 3. Online Love Scams in Singapore